About The Program

 A clinically useful and culturally informed system of diagnosis is essential to advance mental health globally.
 Without a common lexicon, stakeholders cannot accurately describe clinical disorders, document effective interventions, or report public health data.
 The Columbia WHO CC designs and develops global field studies and trainings as part of the development of the ICD-11.
 The Columbia WHO CC collaborates with the WHO Secretariat to provide leadership in the areas of research design and data management for this collaboration.
 This collaboration represents one of the largest and most diverse clinical research initiatives on mental health ever assembled.

-Columbia WHO CC is led by Dr. Geoffrey Reed, who leads the initiative as Senior Project Officer for ICD-11 development.
-Other Columbia faculty involved in this project include Dr. Kathleen Pike, who serves on the WHO Field Studies Coordination Group, and Dr. Tahilia Rebello, who serves as the Project Coordinator.
+Dr. Geoffrey Reed leads the initiative as Senior Project Officer for ICD-11 development, together with Dr. Kathleen Pike, who is the Director of the Columbia WHO CC, and Dr. Tahilia Rebello, who serves as the Project Coordinator.
 Other members of the global mental health community at Columbia serve as research collaborators along with a network of clinical researchers and institutions from around the globe.

 The first step in addressing the global mental health treatment gap is to do a better job of efficiently and accurately identifying those who need mental health treatment in those settings where they are most likely to come into contact with the health care system.
 Specific research questions include: